mariaciceri/first_project/README.md

 ### Features left to implement

-+ Dropdown menu or a page mediating the navigation in the Advice Section for when there are more articles available, making it easy for the user to choose what they want to read;
 + Make the popup window open everytime _Get Help_ is mentioned so the user don't need to go up to the navbar.

 ## Technologies Used